Haryaksh1/Video-Analyser-LLM/Video-Analyser-LLM-main/Video-Analyser-LLM-main/Video-Analyser-LLM/README.md

 # Hey there, YouTube fans!
 Feeling bored watching long videos?
 The next time why don’t you try scrolling down to the next step?

-Readme (README.md) file has been **written in a manner that can be familiar to customers with no technical background**, thus making it accessible to masses.
+Readme (README.md) file has been **curated in a manner such that it can be familiar to customers with no technical background**, thus making it accessible to masses.
 It can be directly used by customers(D2C).

 Now you a have an assistant in your quest of understanding, the most complicated, lengthy, informative videos on YouTube.
 Apply super cool AI technology to videos: in this way, they can be easily explained and you can come across something you might not have paid attention to otherwise.
 The LLM-app is designed with YouTube surfers in mind.
 It has the potential to help both students and content-creators, and can also substantially save their time and resources.